What is Barclays Smart Investor?

 Banking services allow you to operate bank accounts, make transfers and make payments.

-A Junior Isa is a tax-free savings account for under 18s.
+A Junior Isa is a tax-free savings account for those under the age of 18.

 - Find out more: how investment platforms work